-Our services and therapy interventions
+Our child occupational therapy services and interventions

-Our part clinic - part community based model allows us to maximise the number of clients we are able to see.
+Our part clinic - part community-based model allows us to maximise the number of clients we are able to see.
 We can offer follow-up visits to home, schools, nurseries as part of your bespoke therapy programme.

 Hand & Upper Limb Interventions & Constraint Induced Movement Therapy